tooloora

 • Professional polish — the title often shows in the browser tab and search results.

-• Privacy — exported PDFs can leak your name or software in the author/creator fields.
+• Privacy — exported PDFs can leak your name or software in the author/creator fields, and the dates reveal when you actually worked on the file.
 Clearing them before sharing is good practice.

 How it works

 The fields are read from the document's Info dictionary and written back with an open-source library (pdf-lib).
-Empty a field and save to remove that value.
+Empty a field and save to remove that value; the same applies to the creation and modification dates.
 The page content is never touched — only the document information changes.

 Private by default